 The University Student Center Plaza, in front of the old University Student Center (now Talley), was designed by landscape architect Richard Bell.

 The McKimmon Center was named for Jane McKimmon, an alumnus and founding member of the National Home Economics Association.
-She was also North Carolina’s first home demonstration agent, in 1911.
+She was North Carolina’s first home demonstration agent in 1911.

-The new Pullen Bridge replaces the old one, which had stood for 50 years.
-It spans the railroad tracks that run through campus.
+The new Pullen Bridge replaced the old one, which had stood for 50 years.
+It spanned the railroad tracks that run through campus.

-Student Government's "The Day" and the Inter-Residence Council's "Zoo Day" are combined (retaining the latter name), as a day for students to relax and take a break from the pressures of the end of the academic year.
+Student government's "The Day" and the Inter-Residence Council's "Zoo Day" were combined (retaining the latter name), as a day for students to relax and take a break from the pressures of the end of the academic year.
 Zoo Day was held along Cates Avenue, offering a day of free beer, field games, and concerts.

-The University Track is renamed the Paul H. Derr Track, for the long-time track and field coach.
+The University Track was named the Paul H. Derr Track for the long-time track and field coach.

 The Arboretum, located on Beryl Road, was later renamed for Dr. J.C.
 Raulston, its founder and director.